by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 In addition to requiring employers to post the schedules for minors in an easily accessible manner, there are also certain restrictions on hours worked.

-In addition to minors under the age of 18 not being allowed to work during school hours (unless they have graduated or withdrawn) may only work the following hours:
+In addition to minors under the age of 18 not being allowed to work during school hours (unless he or she has graduated or withdrawn) may only work the following hours:

-• Ages 14-15 may work up to 3 hours on a school day and up to 8 hours any other day.
-They can work up to 18 hours a week, 6 days per week, and only between 7:00am and 7:00pm.
+- Ages 14-15: May work up to 3 hours on a school day and up to 8 hours any other day.
+Minor employees can work up to 18 hours a week, 6 days per week, and only between 7:00am and 7:00pm.

-• Ages 16-17 may work up to 4 hours each day preceding a school day, and up to 8 hours any other day.
-They can work up to 28 hours a week, 6 days per week, and only between 6:00am and 10:00pm (can work until midnight with proper written consent from school and parent or guardian).
+- Ages 16-17: May work up to 4 hours each day preceding a school day, and up to 8 hours any other day.
+Minor employees can work up to 28 hours a week, 6 days per week, and only between 6:00am and 10:00pm (can work until midnight with proper written consent from school and parent or guardian).

 NOTE: Employers should be aware that there are special considerations for students in programs such as approved work/study programs and Cooperative Education Programs.